Pressure-Compensated Flow Control Valve (IL)

 Pressure compensator valve regulation range —

-working pressure range of the compensating valve
+working pressure range of the compensation valve

 Details